sage-code/maj/alphabet.md

 * veha = "vehicle" in this case `h` is `ɦ` like IPA:"veɦa"
 * zhy  = "they"    in this case `h` is `ə` like IPA:"zəi"

-**Letter `W`:** or `w`  is called soft `u`, is mostly used at beginning of words and before a vowel to replace "u".
+**Letter `w`:** is called soft `u`.
 It is pronounced like "w" in "whiskey".
-Showrt words starting with "w" are called: interjections and are usually followed by exclamation mark:
+Letter `u` is never used before a vowel but is replaced by `w`.

+**interjections:**

+Two letter words starting with "w" and one vowel are called interjections.
+In these words the vowel is a little bit longer than usual but is not duplicated.
+We do not write: waaa! but wa!

 * wa! (administration)
 * wo! (surprise)